tulane-cmps6610-fall-2025/problem-set-02-arturoAltamirano/answers.md

       **asymptotic notation: O(n <sup> 2 </sup>)**

-   **I would use algorithm B since work and span are either constant or a direct factor of input.**
+   **I would use algorithm A since it has good span, and manageable work.
+It also features good parralelization potential because of this.**

 4. **Integer Multiplication Timing Results**